One of the first questions that will hit you after getting engaged is “Do I need a wedding planner?”

 If you don’t give yourself a stopping point, you’ll spiral.

-You’ll keep tweaking, keep researching, keep pushing off decisions because you might find something better - and the wedding will start to feel like a never-ending assignment with no submit button.
+And the wedding will start to feel like a never-ending assignment with no submit button.

 ---

-The best gift you can give yourself is permission to be done.
+So the best gift you can give yourself is permission to be done.

 5. Finally Get a day-of coordinator